DIGIfusion/enchanted-surrogates/README.md

 and will also be automatically run by Github Actions at certain pushes and pull-requests.
 It is recommended to manually run the tests before submitting a pull request.

-If on HPC you must be using an interactive session with roughly 4 cores and at least 500MB of memory.
-For some tests it will be necessary to have the submodules initialised and updated:
+If on HPC you must be using an interactive session with roughly 4 cores and at least 500MB of memory. **NB:** submodules are necessary to run the tests.

-    git submodule update --init --recursive

 ### Linting Tests
 A Github Actions workflow is also used for running Pylint tests.
 These are currently only testing for issues categorized as Errors or Fatal.
 Message overview [here](https://pylint.pycqa.org/en/latest/user_guide/messages/messages_overview.html).
 To check the linting locally and get a full overview of all possible issues, run:

-    pylint src/runners/SIMPLErunner.py
+    pylint /path/to/file.py

-where the argument is the path to the file you want to check.

 ### Machine Specific Tests
-For security reasons it is currently not possible for automated tests to access HPC harware.
+For now, no HPC specific tests are run as part of the automated testsing procedure.
 So if you use enchanted surrogates on a specific machine it is your responsibility to test updates on that machine.
-When submitting a pull request please suggest assignees that you believe should test the new branch on their machine before the merge.

-On the contrary, if you create a tests folder for your machine e.g. enchanted-surrogates/tests/MACHINE_NAME_tests then others users with access to that machine can run your tests before submitting a pull request and leave a note in the pull request that all tests were sucessfull on your machine.
+Alternatively, one may ceate a tests folder for a specific machine in  `/enchanted-surrogates/tests/MACHINE_NAME_tests`, which should be executable via

     python -m pytest tests/MACHINE_NAME_tests